bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 During each of the 14 practice blocks, participants performed repeatedly 12 motor sequences (i.e. 60 keypresses per block).
 In case of mistake during sequence production, participants were instructed to stop their performance and to immediately start practicing again from the beginning of the sequence until the end of the block.
 After the completion of the training phase, participants were instructed to visually fixate a white cross for two ensuing resting-state scans of 7 minutes each, and were then administered a retention test, which consisted of a single block of 12 sequences repetitions.
-Then the participants were scanned for approximately two hours while instructed to sleep.
+Then the participants were scanned with concurrent EEG and fMRI for approximately two hours while instructed to sleep.

-On the second day (D2), participants were first evaluated on the TSeq1 (1 block retest), and were then trained on a new sequence (TSeq2: 1-3-2-4-1) which was again performed for 14 blocks of 12 sequences each, similarly to TSeq1 training on D1.
+On the second day (D2), participants were first evaluated on the TSeq1 (1 block retest), and were then trained on a new sequence (TSeq2: 1-3-2-4-1) which was again performed for 14 blocks of 12 sequences each, similarly to TSeq1 training on D1, and first two hours of sleep were also recorded with EEG and fMRI.

 On the third day (D3), participants first performed TSeq1 for 7 blocks followed by 7 blocks of TSeq2, each block including 12 repetitions of the sequence or 60 keypresses.

 Then, they performed the experimental task that constitutes the object of the current study, similar to that in a previous study [@wiestler_skill_2013].
 Specifically, participants performed short practice blocks of 4 different sequences, including TSeq1 et TSeq2 as well as two new sequences (NewSeq1: 1-2-4-3-1, NewSeq2: 4-1-3-2-4).
-In contrast with that previous study, all 4 sequences used the 4 fingers of the left-hand, thus excluding the thumb.
+In contrast to that previous study, all 4 sequences used the 4 fingers of the left-hand, thus excluding the thumb.
 Also, as for the initial training, sequences were instead repeated uninterruptedly and without feedback, in order to probe the processes underlying automatization of the skill.

 Each block was composed of an instruction period of 4 seconds during which the sequences to be performed was displayed as a series of 5 numbers (e.g. 1-4-2-3-1), which was followed by an execution period indicated by a green cross.